The Get Off the Bike Blog!

 AYA

 Since age has become such a major issue in our world, I thought I would share a few of my thoughts about it.
-This year I turned 72.
+This year, I turn 74.
 Pat and I have decided to create a new club we are calling the "AYA" Club.
 It is a group for those of us who rarely go [...]